SIGN UP

 Although most stoves on the market are non-catalytic due to their ease of use, some of the most popular high-end stoves use catalytic combustion.
 Because they are slightly more complicated to operate, and the best of them do perform exceptionally, catalytic stoves are suited to people who like technology and are prepared to operate the stove properly, so it continues to perform at peak efficiency.
 Both options have their pros and cons, and buyers should consider their needs and abilities when choosing a model.

 A commercially viable pellet stove emerged in Washington State in the 1980s, potentially changing the future of wood burning in America.
 While wood stoves will always remain popular with many, the cleaner burning pellet stove industry is growing much faster because of its convenience.
-Pellet furnaces are now beginning to approximate the same convenience of a fossil fuel furnace.
+Some pellet furnaces are now approaching the same level of convenience and emissions as fossil fuel furnaces.

 Pellet stoves use active airflow systems and a unique grate design to accommodate this type of fuel, typically a turning auger to automatically transfer pellets from a storage hopper to the stove’s combustion chamber.
 Automation of many of the time-consuming steps required for wood stoves make pellet stoves an attractive option for users accustomed to hands-off fossil fuel heaters.
 Unlike most cordwood stove models, pellet stoves usually require some electricity input to run the various automated systems.
 Air is provided for the combustion by an electric blower.
 The ignition is automatic, using a stream of air that is heated by an electrical element.
 The rotation speed of the feed auger and the fan speeds can be varied to modulate the heat output.
 All of these elements combine to make a controlled combustion chamber, ensuring such low emissions that they can be vented through a wall in the house just like a clothes dryer.